And just like that, 2019 is gone and in comes 2020!

 You are aware that your CPF Special Account (aka CPF-SA) earns higher interest of up to 5%, right?
 While the returns aren’t exactly dazzling, your CPF-SA offers a virtually risk-free way to grow your money.

-So instead of spending that leftover thousand dollars from your bonus, why not use it to top up your CPF-SA, so you can get even more money in your retirement years?
+Instead of spending that leftover thousand dollars from your bonus on frivolous purchases, topping up your CPF-SA is a move that could grow your retirement funds the easy way.
 Do note that topping up your CPF-SA is irreversible!

 5. Cash in on your points/miles